Home » Home and Garden » DIY Tips & Ideas » How To Paint Over Fibreglass

 How To Paint Over Fibreglass

-Zinsser Paint Over Fibreglass Products – The Benefits
+Zinsser – The Benefits

-Zinsser listens to contactors and develops new products – or adds features to existing products – to meet their changing needs, delivering world class products that meet “real world” challenges, providing tried and tested solutions to painting problems, such as painting over fibreglass.
+Zinsser listens to contactors and develops new products, or adds features to existing products.
+This helps to meet their changing needs, delivering world class products that meet “real world” challenges.
+Zinsser provides tried and tested solutions to painting problems, such as painting over fibreglass.

 Step 1.
 Surface Preparation